 On the subsequent mountain route where you could march on foot or drive by jeep or quad bike, you can reach the Akilakes Forest with amazing views above Malia and the sea.

-In 1540, the north section of today’s Agios Georgios church was constructed by Gedeon, the superior of the priests, over the remains of the earlier destroyed church (section of which can be identified these days).
-The southern section of Agios Dimitrios church was constructed in 1558.
+In 1540, the north section of today’s Aghios Georgios church was constructed by Gedeon, the superior of the priests, over the remains of the earlier destroyed church (section of which can be identified these days).
+The southern section of Aghios Dimitrios church was constructed in 1558.
 From that time on, monks settled down and the monastery began to grow.

 Afterwards, in his effort to fade any indications of his activities and get rid of the bodies, he threw them in a large carafe on Kolokyntha mountain.

-Superior Gabriel, becoming responsible revealed his failure to the superior of Ayios Georgios Epanosifis monastery, which belonged to Ayios Georgios Vrahassotis monastery.
+Superior Gabriel, becoming responsible revealed his failure to the superior of Aghios Georgios Epanosifis monastery, which belonged to Aghios Georgios Vrachasiotis monastery.
 The Turks were seeking the perpetrator and while examining the disappearance of their messengers they mistreated and tortured the superior of Epanosifis monastery, who was finally pushed to talk out the actual facts.

-Several Turkish soldiers surrounded the monastery of Agios Georgios Vrahassotis in an effort to charge superior Gabriel resulting in a deadly battle.
+Several Turkish soldiers surrounded the monastery of Aghios Georgios Vrachasiotis in an effort to charge superior Gabriel resulting in a deadly battle.
 In that fight, the stone section that was designed into the belfry, showing St George killing the lion, received a shot.
 The hole left by the round is visible nowadays on the image.

 The Turks were able to capture superior Gabriel and transferred him to Maydani in Heraklion, to send him hanged.
 Reported by Mr. Kiriakakis, prior to Gabriel’s execution, the hangman questioned the superior the number of Turks he had murdered.
-Faking he didn’t notice precisely, Gabriel was able to get the hangman get closer to him and by focus his attention he strike and killed him, answering then: ‘I‘ve killed 99 Turks so far and after this 100’.
+Faking he didn’t notice precisely, Gabriel was able to get the hangman to get closer to him and by focus his attention he strikes and killed him, answering them: ‘I‘ve killed 99 Turks so far and after this 100’.

 Superior Gabriel wasn’t able to escape from his execution and was finally hanged on the well-known oak tree of the great castle.
 Soon after, the Turks demolished all the components of the monastery, besides the church, seized all the plots of land around it and offered them to public auction.

-During the subsequent revolutions, the ruins served repeatedly as a place of refuge for freedom fighter and in 1820 another siege took place, when 18 monks were killed.
+During the subsequent revolutions, the ruins served repeatedly as a place of refuge for freedom fighters and in 1820 another siege took place, when 18 monks were killed.

-Direct behind monastery of Ayios Georgios Vrachasiotis is a small pass from where you can reach by walking or moving with a suitable vehicle (jeep, quad bike, mountain bike) a beautiful mountain route to the Akilakes forest with great views above Malia and the sea.
+Direct behind the monastery of Aghios Georgios Vrachasiotis is a small pass from where you can reach by walking or moving with a suitable vehicle (jeep, quad bike, mountain bike) a beautiful mountain route to the Akilakes forest with great views above Malia and the sea.